Community

 About Contacting Turms Author for Private Chat and Custom Development

-If readers' teams are interested in doing redevelopment themselves, they can directly refer to the article on Redevelopment.
+If readers' teams are interested in doing custom development, they can directly refer to the article on Custom Development.

 For users who wish to pay Turms' author for custom development, it's worth noting that Turms' author generally only accepts unpaid development for common needs (yes, generally, only unpaid development for the community).
 The reason for this is quite simple; Turms' author doesn't lack money, and even if the Turms project incurs a loss of several tens of thousands of Chinese yuan every year, we can still ensure the continuous operation of the Turms project because we never intended to profit from it in the first place.
 So, either we will only accept a very high offer that's hard to refuse, or we will only accept unpaid development for the community.